September 16 (Monday) 9:30 am - May 17 (Sunday) 11:45 am

 Call the office on 01223 712340 for an initial chat about this course.

 To gain an ESFA funded place you will need to complete an assessment of eligibility, undertake an initial diagnostic assessment and are required to complete the appropriate enrolment form.
 Funding is linked to 90% attendance and completion of the set homework tasks.
 Failure to meet these criteria means that funding is withdrawn and you will be liable for the full cost of the course.
-During the first five weeks you will be assessed through the lessons and by homework to confirm that a Functional Skills qualification (at a level appropriate to your initial assessment) is attainable.
+During the first two weeks you will be assessed through the lessons and by homework to confirm that a Functional Skills qualification (at a level appropriate to your initial assessment) is attainable.

 Previous Experience and Knowledge Needed?